AndrewRTsao/AzureML-anomaly-detection/README.md

 python run_pipeline.py
 ```

-*NOTE: Pipeline will take approximately 1-2 hours to complete*
+*NOTE: Pipeline will take approximately 30 minutes to one hour to complete*

 6. (Optional) If you would like, run the **cleanup.py** script once you're done and/or if you don't need the underlying pipeline assets / resources anymore.